Updated January 2021

 Nita Lake

-Located at Creekside, about 4 km south of the main Whistler village, Nita Lake is a hidden gem.
-You won’t find the same expansive grass or swimming beaches here but this quaint lake does have a dock from which you can launch your canoe or stand up paddle board and go for a relaxing and picturesque paddle.
+Located at Creekside, Nita Lake is about 5 km south of the main Whistler village.
+It take about 15-20 minutes to bike, slightly longer if you take the Valley Trail (which I highly recommend).
+You won’t find the same expansive grass or swimming beaches at Nita Lake but this quaint lake does have a dock from which you can launch your canoe or stand up paddle board, and go for a relaxing and picturesque paddle.

 Best Whistler Lake For: Paddling Boarding